 Red palm oil, ghee, and avocado oil — due to high smoke points and oxidative stability — are best for cooking.
 They’re also a good source of nutrients.

 Vegetable oils are hard to avoid.
-These oils are advertised as healthy.
-Major influencers — the AHA included — are committed to a decades-old narrative: that polyunsaturated fat is good for you, while saturated fat is not.
+Major influencers — the AHA included — are committed to a decades-old narrative: that healthy oils come from polyunsaturated fat, while saturated fat is bad for you.

 But recent research disagrees.
-There’s a lot of evidence that you’re better off avoiding vegetable oils and the omega-6 fats within them.
+There’s a lot of evidence that shows you’re better off avoiding vegetable oils and the omega-6 fats within them.
+Studies show that vegetable oils can lead to obesity, cause inflammation, and increase the presence of free radicals in the body.

-Stick to healthy fats instead.
-If you want to know exactly what to eat, check out this complete list of anti-inflammatory, nutrient-rich, high-fat foods that are perfect for a ketogenic diet.
+Here’s a better choice: Stick to healthy fats instead.
+If you want to know what to eat, check out this complete list of anti-inflammatory, nutrient-rich, high-fat foods that are perfect for a keto diet.